Ancient Roman technology: The Helepolis

-The helepolis was a transportation vehicle used to besiege cities.
-The vehicle had wooden walls to shield soldiers as they were transported toward the enemy’s walls.
-Upon reaching the walls, the soldiers would disembark at the top of the 15m tall structure and drop on to the enemy’s ramparts.
+The helepolis was a vehicle used to besiege cities.
+The vehicle had wooden walls to shield soldiers as they were transported toward the enemy's walls.
+Upon reaching the walls, the soldiers would disembark at the top of the 15 m tall structure and drop on to the enemy's ramparts.
 To be effective in combat, the helepolis was designed to be self-propelled.
 The self-propelled vehicles were operated using two types of motors: an internal motor powered by humans, or a counterweight motor powered by gravity.
 The human-powered motor used a system of ropes that connected the axles to a capstan.
 It has been calculated that at least 30 men would be required to turn the capstan in order to exceed the force required to move the vehicle.
-Two capstans may have been used instead of just the one, reducing the amount of men needed per capstan to 16, for a total of 32 to power the helepolis.
+Two capstans may have been used instead of just the one, reducing the number of men needed per capstan to 16, for a total of 32 to power the helepolis.
 The gravity-powered counterweight motor used a system of ropes and pulleys to propel the vehicle.
 Ropes were wrapped around the axles, strung through a pulley system that connected them to a counterweight hanging at the top of the vehicle.
 The counterweights would have been made of lead or a bucket filled with water.
 The lead counterweight was encapsulated in a pipe filled with seeds to control its fall.
 The water bucket counterweight was emptied when it reached the bottom of the vehicle, raised back to the top, and filled with water using a reciprocating water pump, so that motion could again be achieved.
-It has been calculated that to move a helepolis with a mass of 40000 kg, a counterweight with a mass of 1000 kg was needed.
+It has been calculated that to move a helepolis with a mass of 40 metric tons, a counterweight with a mass of 1 metric ton was needed.